About Scottsdale, Arizona

 - JW Marriott Camelback Inn Resort And Spa

 - The Canyon Suites at The Phoenician

 - The Phoenician

 - W Hotel Scottsdale

 Interested in chartering a private aircraft to Scottsdale, Arizona?
 There are many airports in Scottsdale to use for your private air charters and some of the available airports include:

-- Phoenix Sky Harbor International Airport (PHX): Located 13 miles away from Scottsdale and three miles southeast of downtown Phoenix, the airport is city-owned and operated by the Phoenix Airport System.
+- Phoenix Sky Harbor International Airport (PHX): Located 13 miles away from Scottsdale and 3 miles southeast of downtown Phoenix, the airport is city-owned and operated by the Phoenix Airport System.
 The airport features three terminals with over 120 aircraft gates.
-There are also three concrete runways in the 8/26, 7L/25R and 7R/25L directions.
+There are also three concrete runways in the 8/26, 7L/25R and 7R/25L direction.

 - Stellar Airpark (SLJ): Located 17 miles away from Scottsdale and 3 miles west of Chandler’s central business district, the airport features a single asphalt runway in the 17/35 direction and is mainly used for general aviation aircraft operations.

-- Chandler Municipal Airport (CHD): Located 22 miles away from Scottsdale, it is categorized as a general aviation reliever airport and features two asphalt runways in the 4L/22R and 4R/22L directions.
+- Chandler Municipal Airport (CHD): Located 22 miles away from Scottsdale, it is categorized as a general aviation reliever airport and features two asphalt runways in the 4L/22R and 4R/22L direction.

-- Phoenix Deer Valley Airport (DVT): Located 23 miles away from Scottsdale, the airport features two asphalt runways in the 7R/25L and 7L/25R directions.
-65% of the aircraft operations are general aviation, and 35% are military based.
+- Phoenix Deer Valley Airport (DVT): Located 23 miles away from Scottsdale, the airport features two asphalt runways in the 7R/25L and 7L/25R direction.
+65% of the aircraft operations are general aviation and 35% are military based.